zooboy/self-driving-car/Traffic_Sign_Recognition/README.md

-4.Test a Model on New Images
+6.Test the model on new images

 Here are five German traffic signs that I found on the web: